vdsprakash/sample_ml/README.md

-# Sample Machine Learning Classification

-# Basic repo for building the Docker file
+# Building the Docker Image for the Sample Image Classification